SAP/spartacus-docs/_pages/telco/composite-pricing.md

 ## Creating and Configuring Composite Pricing for SPO in TUA

-To create prices in a composite and TM Forum compliant manner, see [Creating Composite Prices for a Simple Product Offering](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/2e0fa8602fff440ba756e1a0a8390ea3.html) in the TUA Help portal.
+To create composite prices, see [Creating Composite Prices for a Simple Product Offering](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/2e0fa8602fff440ba756e1a0a8390ea3.html) in the TUA Help portal.

 ## Components